 Zelda: TotK flux construct II combat guide

-The second level of flux construct isn’t particularly different to the first.
+The second level of Zelda: Tears of the Kingdom flux construct isn’t particularly different to the first.
 The same three stages apply, this time it’s just slightly stronger.
 Follow the tips laid out for the above boss and make sure you’re well prepared, and you’ll be okay.

 Zelda: TotK flux construct III combat guide

 The third level of flux construct is a little different.
 This time it has the power to move its weak, glowing cube to a different bit of its construction at will.
-Trying to fire an arrow at it or use ultrahand is near-impossible.
-Luckily, our favourite buddy Link can slow down time, which sure helps.
+Trying to fire an arrow at it or use ultrahand is near impossible.
+Luckily, our favorite buddy Link can slow down time, which sure helps.

 The stages are the same as the lower-level constructs, but, in order to hit the weak spot, you need to launch Link into the air, fire an arrow while gliding – which slows down time – and just fire away on the weak spot until the construct deconstructs.
 Once deconstructed, you can run over to its weak spot and use a powerful weapon on it.
 Good luck!